grosser/dotfiles/README.markdown

-My dotfiles, have a look, give me hints for improvement...
+My dotfiles, have a look, try them, give me hints for improvement...

 Install
 =======